 I had some ideas on how I wanted to further increase the income from the sites, but for the moment my main concern was putting in place a manager to look after them and ensuring things continued smoothly.
-I had recently begun my training in Rich Schefren’s Strategic Profits Business Growth System program and I was well aware that I should not put too much of my own time into keeping the new sites going.
+I was well aware that I should not put too much of my own time into keeping the new sites going.
 My focus was still blogging, but I wanted to have some additional passive income too.

-Robert Kingston had come on board to help out with Small Business Branding, initially as a writer, then as head editor and manager.
+Robert Kingston had come on board to help out with the blog I purchased earlier, Small Business Branding, initially as a writer, then as head editor and manager.
 I offered Rob the chance to come work with me on the new bike sites I had just acquired in exchange for a share in the revenues.
-Rob eagerly agreed and has been in charge of the sites ever since.
+Rob eagerly agreed.

 At the time AdSense and Linkworth were the only income sources that sites had, with AdSense generating about $800-$900 a month and Linkworth around the $50-$150 range.

 I knew the sites had a ton of income potential, in particular I thought long term, just having a list the size of the memberships made the sites a bargain, but first we decided to work on the “low hanging fruit” monetization methods that could be implemented quickly.

 This is an area I know quite well having monetized my blogs and before that, my first successful online venture was a forum site for Magic players in Australia that made money from advertising.

 I wanted to set up private sponsors, so I asked Rob to implement a few basic things, like an advertise section and to contact any likely sponsors, who were easy enough to locate because some of the retailers who sell bike related products are members of the forums.